Menu

 If you only have a patio or a porch or other small space, containers and elevated planters are a good choice.
 You can arrange your containers to fit your available space, and they can be moved around as needed.
 A container garden is convenient, and, being easily accessible, you can just run out to your patio to harvest whatever you need for dinner.
 They’re also great for anyone with mobility issues.

 Use containers that have drainage holes (or drill drainage holes if you are using something like a bucket).
-Be sure to choose large enough containers because the plant roots need lots of room.
+Be sure to choose containers that are large enough because the plant roots need lots of room.
 For large plants like tomatoes, I find a 5-gallon bucket is about the ideal size for a single plant.
 If you have space, elevated wood planters are ideal for growing leafy greens and herbs.
 Some of the deeper elevated planters are also good for vegetables with deep roots, like carrots or beets.
 You can buy a ready-made wood planter or DIY a wood planter (I like these plans for a $20 planter by Ana White.)
-And there are also specialty grow bags made that come in a range of sizes that you can grow virtually anything in (I especially like the bags for growing potatoes.)
+There are also specialty grow bags made that come in a range of sizes that you can grow virtually anything in (I especially like the bags for growing potatoes.)

 For maximum success in your container garden, use a good quality potting mix (not a bag labeled as garden soil), and plant varieties that are compact and suited for containers.
 Keep your containers well-watered, but not over-watered.
 Give them good ventilation, six-eight hours of sunlight, and use a good-quality organic fertilizer once or twice a month.